Swift banner Italian site U.S. site U.K. site

 For each burst for which a UVOT-enhanced position was found, a detailed results page is produced.
 This can be accessed either directly, via the URL: http://www.swift.ac.uk/xrt_positions/xxxxxxxx where xxxxxxxx is the target ID of the burst (i.e. the trigger number padded to 8 digits with leading zeroes), or by clicking on the burst name on the main results page.

-The first table on this page reports in bold text the enhanced position and error, and also indicates on how many overlaps and how much exposure time this position is based.
+The first table on this page reports the enhanced position and error, and also indicates on how many overlaps and how much exposure time this position is based.
 The second table then reports how many overlaps there were in total, and the overall exposure time, before detailing how many overlaps were discarded and why.
 The reasons for discarding overlaps are summarised below.
-See also the "Method" section, above.
+See also the algorithm section, above.

 Finally, there are two images.
 The first shows a summed, aspect corrected UVOT image centred on the position of the burst, with the enhanced XRT position and error drawn in magenta.
 The second image has a larger field of view, and shows the positions returned by each overlap.
 Any which contributed to the final enhanced position are shown in green, while those rejected are shown in red if they contained fewer than 10 photons, and yellow for any other reason.